 Study Design

 This study was a secondary analysis from the UPBEAT trial(7).
 To assess the primary aim of this study; the influence of the UPBEAT lifestyle intervention on the cord blood metabolic profile, the UPBEAT study was treated as an RCT (7).
-As the secondary aim of the study was to assess the relationship of the cord blood metabolic profile with maternal clinical characteristics and neonatal and infant anthropometry, allocation.
+As the secondary aim of the study was to assess the relationship of the cord blood metabolic profile with maternal clinical characteristics and neonatal and infant anthropometry, an analysis based on a cohort study approach was chosen using both active treatment and control groups, and taking into account the original randomisation allocation.

 Study population